LoC-Path: Learning to Compress for Pathology Multimodal Large Language Models: Resampler Pretraining Method Comparison

 \section{Resampler Pretraining Method Comparison}

-We have already shown the MAE-pretrained resampler's output latent (feature) quality in Sec.~\ref{sec:results} and it has achieved comparable quality compared to Gigapath's slide-level encoder~\cite{xu2024gigapath}.
+We have already shown the MAE-pretrained resampler's output latent (feature) quality in Sec.~\ref{sec:results} and it achieves latent quality comparable to GigaPath's slide-level encoder~\cite{xu2024gigapath}.
 Here, we compare our pre-training strategy against other pre-training strategies.
 These methods include MIL-NCE pre-training method~\cite{miech2020end} using randomly sampled tile-level tokens and their caption (report) pairs, pre-training only using LLM's auto-regressive loss (LLaVA-style fusion), and pre-training using MoCoV3~\cite{chen2021empirical}.
 For MIL-NCE pre-training~\cite{miech2020end}, on the vision side, during training, we randomly sample over 500 tile-level tokens; on the language side, we use the global embedding of cleaned reports in WSI-Bench~\cite{liang2025wsi}.
 For the text encoder, we use CONCH-V1~\cite{lu2024avisionlanguage}'s corresponding text encoder.
 For the end-to-end LLM-loss pre-training, we follow the LLaVA-like first fusion stage pre-training by adding a two-layer projector between LLM and resampler~\cite{liu2023llava}.
 For the MoCoV3~\cite{chen2021empirical} pre-training method, we first create two different views by sub-sampling the same tile-level token sequence for two resampler instances.
 In Tab.~\ref{tab:pretraining_resampler_comparison}, the MAE-pretrained resampler's internal cross-attention exhibits a good diversity score and high attention coverage, as we have shown in Sec.~\ref{sec:results}.
-Furthermore, its output latents demonstrate strong orthogonality (average cosine similarity 0.35).
+Furthermore, its output latents demonstrate good diversity (average cosine similarity 0.35).
 This indicates that it genuinely samples broadly across the whole slide rather than simply averaging.
-It also achieves an AUC of 0.763 on the BRCA subtype task.
+It also achieves an AUC of 0.763 on the BRCA stage task.